 2004 Death Valley Double Century Southern Route more the half the field DNF’s based on 112 degree heat

-I do all this suffering because I wasn’t given the genetics so I train harder than most to make up the difference.
+I do all this suffering because I wasn’t given the genetics to be an elite cyclist so I train harder than most to make up the difference.
 I think of Steve Prefontaine who said the difference between him and other runners was the pain he could tolerate.
 Go Pre!

 On a recent training ride I purposely began a 6.5 hour training ride (112 miles 5,500 feet of gain) at 12pm.
 I knew it was going to rain and wore wool from head to toe.
 I brought my lights and reflective gear.
 I knew that I would ride about 1.5 hours in the dark.
 It was important for me to test my clothing, nutrition and lights.
 In anticipation of foul weather in Death Valley I had to test my gear.
 I wanted and needed to be prepared equipment wise and mentally.
 Over the years I have gotten faster as such I have been finishing most centuries and early season Double Centuries in daylight lately so I had to move my start time to noon so that I would encounter some night riding.

-Just one example of my equipment choice is I don’t like Speedplay Pedals because they can become sticky in rainy conditions (metal to metal engagement).
+Just one example of my equipment choice is I don’t like Speedplay Pedals because they can become sticky in rainy conditions (metal to metal engagement for the cleat and pedal).
 Another reason is on supported events the aid stations are placed off the pavement and they can get quite muddy and all that stuff clogs up your cleat.
 I prefer Look/Shimano pedals and cleats.

 Butterfield Double Century (Rain)